farazdagi/zevm/src/interpreter/gas/README.md

 ## Overview

-This module provides a clean, layered architecture for managing EVM gas costs across all Ethereum hard forks.
+This module provides an architecture for managing EVM gas costs across all Ethereum hard forks.
 It handles everything from static opcode costs to complex fork-dependent calculations to runtime gas tracking.

 ## Module Structure